rhhayward/attiny88-hvpp/README.md

+### Important

+The code has been tested on a breadboard.
+However, the schematic and PCB have not been validated.
+If you order PCBs based on this, you should not expect them to work.
+You have been warned.

 ### ATTINY88 High Voltage Parallel Programmer

 This project came from a bricked attiny88.
 I had changed the fuses, and after